orsnaro/Discord-Bot-Ai/README.md

-*   implement new bard feature _i.e.( upload image and ask about it )_ in your bot since it's now available and [Bard API wrapper v0.1.27](https://github.com/dsdanielpark/Bard-API/releases/tag/0.1.27) now also  supports it
+*   implement new Gemini feature _i.e.( upload image and ask about it )_ in your bot since it's now available and [Gemini API wrapper v0.1.27](https://github.com/dsdanielpark/Gemini-API/releases/tag/0.1.27) now also  supports it

 *   send Embeds fragmented in parts/pages if it exceeds max size  (6000char) or exceeds max fields (25 field)  <sub>note: use pagination </sub>

-*   show embedded images in bard answer (seperate images in links -> append them to an image section 'embed or normal message' -> show the images!)
+*   show embedded images in Gemini answer (seperate images in links -> append them to an image section 'embed or normal message' -> show the images!)

 *   wizard bot sqlite-DB  design and connect the DB with bot code